Spencerx/xtal/README.md

                                         'Focus Pulling Draft' to get from A piece of paper to point B

         This text is based on pure motivation to focus on were the current possibilities on minimal and maximal design at scale to read the stops and see the traffic for what it it in current computer, electronics and optoelectronic architecture or design lie to see more out of less.
-        "Keeping it simple stupid" is difficult when you probably need a e/GPU for start menu resolution and 'Windows Icons Menus Programs' facing the limits of the most basic devices on the merit of core bandwidth, memory and processing power with metal semiconductors working on pure electrical signals rather than a mixture of optotelectronics across analog or digital domains.
+        "Keeping it simple stupid" is difficult when you probably need a e/GPU for start menu resolution and 'Windows Icons Menus & Pointers or Pull Downs', Human Computer Interaction is searching for productivity. facing the limits of the most basic devices on the merit of core bandwidth, memory and processing power with metal semiconductors working on pure electrical signals rather than a mixture of optotelectronics across analog or digital domains.
         Mind the gap, we have bugs carried over from the millennia before us and it is wise to understand these solutions need to be rolled out in